fluencyk/ccc-public/instructions/general-instruction.md

 ## This is the general instruction for how to use the CCC framework
 The CCC framework provides unified rules for multi-agent collaborative interaction.
 It standardizes context inheritance, instruction execution, and output consistency across AI sessions.
 All agents must follow the base rules defined in general-instruction.md, keep coherent logic in multi-round dialogue, avoid context drift and semantic ambiguity, and maintain unified specification understanding and task execution. <br>

-GENERAL-NOTE: <br>
-For the AI-agents, you shall understand: <br>
-1. When you reviewed and met the content/codes in '<!-- bla bla bla -->' or '/** bla */' or '// bla', which means the encapsulated items had been commented, DO NOT get and use these as the items of the instruction!
+### GENERAL NOTE:
+For all AI agents: When you read and parse content wrapped in //, /* */, or -- markers, treat these segments as human comments only.
+Do not parse, interpret, extract, or treat commented content as formal instructional rules or executable task items.

 ## 4 levels ops-commanding mechanism:
 !Doubao, you may augment something here, describe the mechanism and sub-mechanisms down here. <br>